- Active Emergency

 This historic and unpredictable hurricane, diminished to a Category 2 storm (110 mph winds), turned slowly to move up the U.S. southeast coast, threatening Florida, the Carolinas and Georgia.
 As the storm moved it expanded in size and strengthened again, meaning that even before another landfall, strong winds and heavy rains hammered the Carolinas creating power outages and causing significant flooding.
 Hurricane force winds extended 60 miles from the storm center, with tropical-storm-force winds extending up to 195 miles.
 Dorian finally made landfall again at Cape Hatteras NC on the morning of September 6 as a Category 1 with 90 mph winds.
 Leaving wreckage and floodwaters in its wake, Dorian, regaining strength as a Category 2, headed up the coast toward the Canadian Maritimes where it made landfall on September 7.
 Photo by Alex Ostasiewicz.

-Dorian Timeline - an Erratic and Destructive Path
+Dorian Timeline - The Road Back from an Erratic and Destructive Path

 WEDNESDAY, SEPTEMBER 11